Want to be a more powerful communicator? Here are the 10 most common problems in public speaking you need to avoid!

 The body is an important tool of communication.
 And the cure for not knowing how to use it in front of audiences is easy: leave off gathering content earlier than you do now.
 Start rehearsing on your feet, using a mirror or video camera.
 Learn what looks natural, and then get that into your muscle memory.

-You'll find practical tips for improving this aspect of your performance in my e-book Body Language to Look and Feel Confident.
+What is your body saying?
+Do you broadcast confidence and self-control, or nervousness and self-doubt?
+Discover practical tips for improving this essential component of professional success in my e-book Body Language to Look and Feel Confident.

 3. Material is intellectually oriented and audience isn't involved emotionally.
 Recently, I coached the director of public housing for a municipal housing authority.
 We conducted a role-play of her discussing with a resident how this person was breaking the terms of her lease, and faced the possiblity of losing her subsidized housing.
 At first take, the talk was all about rules and consequences, and the message was stern.